mountwes/gimkit_bot/README.md

 # gimkit_bot

-A bot written in python that plays the educational game Gimkit
+A bot written in python that plays the educational game Gimkit.

+Docker support coming soon!

 ## Dependencies